JuliaGeodynamics/JustPIC.jl/README.md

 @init_parallel_stencil(CUDA, Float64, 2)
 ```

-The first step is to chose whether we want to run our simulation on the CPU or GPU.
-This is done by setting the environment variable `PS_PACKAGE` to either `"CUDA"` or `"Threads"`.
-In the following we will assume that we are running on the GPU.
+The first step is to chose whether we want to run our simulation on the CPU or Nvidia or AMD GPUs.
+This is done by setting the environment variable `PS_PACKAGE` to either `"CUDA"`, `"AMDGPU"` or `"Threads"`.
+In the following we will assume that we are running on a Nvidia GPU.

 ```julia
 ENV["PS_PACKAGE"] = "CUDA"